 - GERO 5520 Gerontology Practicum

-- A minimum of nine semester hours of courses at the 3000 to 5000 level:
+- Nine semester hours of approved electives at the 3000 to 5000 level.

 Students eligible for admittance into the Gerontology Certificate program include: